Stephen Girard: Death, will and legacy

 On December 22, 1830, Stephen Girard was seriously injured while crossing the street near Second and Market Streets in Philadelphia.
-He was knocked down by a horse and wagon, and one of its wheels ran over the left side of his face, lacerating his cheek and ear, as well as damaging his good (left) eye.
-Despite his age (80), he got up unassisted and returned to his nearby home, where a doctor dressed his wound.
+He was knocked down by a horse and wagon, and one of its wheels ran over the left side of his face, lacerating his cheek and ear as well as damaging his good (left) eye.
+Despite his advanced age of 80 years old, he got up unassisted and returned to his nearby home, where a doctor dressed his wound.
 He threw himself back into his banking business, although he remained out of sight for two months.
-Nevertheless, he never fully recovered and he died on December 26, 1831.
+Nevertheless, Girard never fully recovered and he died on December 26, 1831.
 He was buried in the vault he built for his nephew in the Holy Trinity Catholic cemetery, then at Sixth and Spruce Streets.
 Twenty years later, his remains were re-interred in the Founder's Hall vestibule at Girard College behind a statue by Nicholas Gevelot, a French sculptor living in Philadelphia.

 At the time of his death, Girard was the wealthiest man in America.
-Michael Klepper and Robert Gunther, in their book The Wealthy 100, posit that, with adjustment for inflation, Girard was the fifth-wealthiest American of all time as of 1996, behind John D. Rockefeller, Andrew Carnegie, Cornelius Vanderbilt and John Jacob Astor.
+Michael Klepper and Robert Gunther, in their book The Wealthy 100, posit that, with adjustment for inflation, Girard was the fifth-wealthiest American of all time as of 1996, behind John D. Rockefeller, Andrew Carnegie, Cornelius Vanderbilt, and John Jacob Astor.
 He was worth around $7.5 million at the time of his death, equal to $255.9 million today.
-That worth made him the richest man in America in 1831.

-He was an atheist all the way up to his death, and he included his views on religion in his last testament.

 Girard's will was contested by his family in France but was upheld by the U.S. Supreme Court in a landmark case, Vidal et al. vs Girard's Executors, 43 U.S. 127 (1844).